-I had several projects I have been wanted to accomplish before the baby was born and one of those was to create a layered dress with repurposes t-shirts.
+I had several projects I have been wanted to accomplish before the baby was born and one of those was to repurpose t shirts to create a layered dress.
 I have played around with a few styles and I really like how simple this was to create and just how cute it turns out!
 The best thing is that it works with a regular t-shirt if you have a toddler or with a onesie if you are making it for your little one!

 This project is perfect because you can truly use what you have on-hand!
 Do you have a stained onesie?
 This is the perfect way to cover up the stain and still get plenty of use from it!
 Do you have old t-shirts that have spots or somehow ended up with a hole in it?
 Here is the perfect project to use those pieces and turn it into something totally adorable!